Canada

 Charming Almonte - Bold Past and Vibrant Present

-European exploration of Upper Canada that makes most of Ontario today began at around present-day Ottawa and Kingston.
+European exploration of Upper Canada which makes most of Ontario today began at around present-day Ottawa and Kingston.
 Passable rivers and adjacent lakes were essential to maintain a reliable connection with other North American towns and cities and, of course, Europe.
 Being the oldest in the whole province, the area surrounding Ottawa and Kingston corners the prettiest towns built by the British and Irish settlers.
 One of those towns, Almonte, sits immediately west of Ottawa and was named by Expedia one of the 10 charming small towns in Canada.

 I've been to Almonte a few times before and it always seems inviting no matter the season.
 But this time around, the calm and sunny autumn weather combined with dramatic foliage colours definitely enhanced my prior experience.